matthew-lyr/end_to_end_machine_learning_framework/README.md

 ### Special Features
 1. Able to make large-scale batch predictions.
-2. Data cleaning and preparation is simple and straight-forward: use SQL to describe how data needs to be prepared.
+2. Data preparation is simple and scalable.
+It enables cleaning/massaging/transforming of petabetes of input data.
 3. Trained models can be easily re-trained and updated periodically.

 ### How it works